Newgrange: Conservation, archaeological investigation and reconstruction

 As part of the restoration, this white quartz façade was rebuilt, and a concrete support wall built behind it in case of a future cairn collapse.
 This work is controversial among the archaeological community.
 P. R. Giot described the façade as looking like a "cream cheese cake with dried currants distributed about".
 Neil Oliver described the reconstruction as "a bit brutal, a bit overdone, kind of like Stalin does the Stone Age".
-Some critics claim that the Neolithic builders did not have the technology to build a revetment at this angle.
+Some critics claim that the Neolithic builders didn't have the technology to construct a revetment at this angle.

-The concrete support wall built behind the reconstruction front façade also resulted in unexpected damage at the back of Newgrange.
-The concrete wall has weep-holes for draining the rainwater within the mound.
-However, these holes blocked up within a decade, causing a massive buildup of water in the mound, and the rainwater began to flow towards the back of the mound.
+The concrete support wall built behind the reconstruction front façade resulted in unexpected damage at the back of Newgrange.
+The concrete wall has weep holes for draining the rainwater within the mound.
+However, these holes were blocked up within a decade, causing a massive buildup of water in the mound, and the rainwater began to flow towards the back of the mound.
 In the early 1980s, due to the increased water pressure, sections of the nineteenth-century revetment wall along the north side of the mound had collapsed.
-The loose soil and cairn stones also collapsed and pushed some of the kerbstones over.
+The loose soil and cairn stones also collapsed, pushing some of the kerbstones over.
 The Irish National Monuments Service had to close the back of the mound to the public and reinforce the cairn with gabions and concrete.
 Further excavation and conservation of the mound took place between 1984 and 1988 under the direction of Ann Lynch.

 Other archaeologists have supported O'Kelly's conclusions and the reconstructed façade, such as Robert Hensey and Elizabeth Shee Twohig in their paper "Facing the cairn at Newgrange" (2017), where they set forth the archaeological evidence.
 They also contend that if the builders quarried and brought the quartz such a distance, they likely would have used it to "maximum effect" as a striking façade, rather than laying it on the ground where it could barely be seen.
 Along with archaeologist Carleton Jones, Hensey and Twohig note that passage tombs in Brittany have similar near-vertical dry stone fronts, such as Gavrinis and Barnenez.

 The inward-curving dark stone walls on each side of the entrance are not original, nor are they meant to suggest Newgrange's original appearance.
 They were designed solely to facilitate visitor access.
 One visitor guide book to the site, however, mistakenly had a drawing showing the modern entrance as if it were part of Newgrange's original appearance.

 In 2016, archaeologist Michael Gibbons controversially claimed that the roofbox, which captures the winter solstice sunlight, was "fabricated" by O'Kelly's team.
 This claim was refuted by several prominent Irish archaeologists, including Prof William O'Brien and Ann Lynch, who noted that it has been recorded photographically since the early 1900s, and in detailed site drawings from the excavation.